BibleResearch/bible-notes/old_testament/prophets/joel.md

 **II.
 Repentance  [2:12 - 2:17]**

-  - This is Israel moving from the curses in section I to the blessings in section III.
+  - This is the 'bridge' between the previous section (with curses) and the next section (with blessings).

 **III.
 Restoration (Blessings) [2:18 - *3*]**